TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 **Executing a Callback for Each Block**

-A common use case when working with blocks, is executing a callback for each block in the editor.
-This is a more generalized case of the previous example, where we called `console.log(block.textContent)` for each block.
-Now, we execute a callback instead, which is passed as an argument to the function.
+A common use case is executing a callback for each block in the editor.
+This is a more general case of the previous example, where we called logged the content of each block.

+Now, we execute a callback instead, which is passed as an argument.
 In the example below, we create a callback which checks if the block is a heading block, and adds its ID to an array if it is.

-This pattern is incredibly useful as it allows you to access each block in the editor, one by one, and process them immediately.

 ```typescript
 function callbackForEachBlock(callback: (block: Block) => void): Block[] {